scylladb/care-pet/docs/build-with-javascript.md

 ...
 ```

-The above command executes `cmd/sensor/index.js` and and takes the following as arguments.
+The above command executes `cmd/sensor/index.js` and takes the following as arguments:

 -   `hosts` : the IP address of the ScyllaDB node.
 -   `username`: when Password Authentication enabled